7 Top Things to Do in Prague in 2 Days – What to See?

 Finally, it is worth mentioning that one of Prague’s famous residents, the writer Franz Kafka, was born in the Jewish Quarter!

-The unique Astronomical Clock in the clock tower at the Old Town Hall, also known as The Orloj, dates to 1410.
-It contains a lot of elaborate information including a calendar, astronomical details, as well as an intricate mechanism of the twelve Apostles inside the Old Town Hall Tower.
-Every hour people line up to watch an automated parade of the Apostle figures.
-The Astronomical Clock is among the oldest operating astronomical clocks in the whole world!
-It is said that if it ever falls into disrepair, the city will suffer.
-Luckily, so far all mechanical issues have been solved!
+The unique Astronomical Clock in the Clock Tower at the Old Town Hall, known as The Orloj, dates to 1410.
+It contains elaborate information, including a calendar, astronomical details, and an intricate mechanism of the twelve Apostles inside the Old Town Hall Tower.
+Every hour, people line up to watch an automated parade of the Apostle figures.
+The Astronomical Clock is among the oldest operating astronomical clocks in the world!
+According to the legend, the city will suffer if it ever falls into disrepair.
+Luckily, so far, all mechanical issues have been solved!

-The historic 12th-century square features buildings designed in various architectural styles including the baroque St Nicholas Church, the rococo Kinský Palace (National Gallery), and the Gothic Church of Our Lady before Týn which has been Prague’s most important church since the 14th century.
-In the middle of the square, Prague Meridian is located among other monuments.
+The historic 12th-century square features buildings designed in various architectural styles, including the baroque St Nicholas Church, the Rococo Kinský Palace (National Gallery), and the Gothic Church of Our Lady before Týn which has been Prague’s most important church since the 14th century.
+In the middle of the square, Prague Meridian is among other monuments.
 On the other side of the square, you will notice the House of the Minute, a historic 15th-century house where Kafka lived from 1889 to 1896.

-In the vicinity, a few streets further away from the Old Town Square, you will arrive at the old Havelská street market which dates back to the 13th century.
-In the beginning it used to be a town of its own named St Gall’s Town – and there were houses with arcades along the street.
-Various craftsmen had their little shops here, and at the end of the street they could go to the Church of St Gall (Church of St Havel).
-Later, it became the street of second-hand wares, and in the 18th century, the street was divided between the Coal Market and the Green Market with vegetables, fruits, and flowers.
-In the late 1800s the name Havelská appeared.
+In the vicinity, a few streets further away from the Old Town Square, you will arrive at the old Havelská Street market, which dates back to the 13th century.
+In the beginning, it used to be a town of its own named St Gall’s Town – and there were houses with arcades along the street.
+Various artisans had their little shops here, and at the end of the street, they could go to the Church of St Gall (Church of St Havel).
+Later, it became the street of second-hand wares, and in the 18th century, the street consisted of the Coal Market and the Green Market with vegetables, fruits, and flowers.
+In the late 1800s, the name Havelská appeared.

 You can continue your city walk past another must-see cultural sight, the Powder Tower.
 The remarkable tower is one of the original 13 city gates in Prague.
-It is not constructed as a defense tower, but as a glamorous entrance to the city, given to Vladislav II on the occasion of his coronation.
-Its name, the Powder Tower, is due to the fact that it was used as a gunpowder store in the 17th century.
+It is not built as a defence tower but as a glamorous entrance to the city, given to Vladislav II on the occasion of his coronation.
+Its name, the Powder Tower, is because it was a gunpowder store in the 17th century.

-In the Old Town there are plentiful eateries to choose from for a nice lunch!
+In the Old Town, there are many eateries for a nice lunch!

-You will spend the afternoon in the New Town where you may also want to visit either the Mucha Museum or the National Museum.
+You will spend the afternoon in the New Town, where you may also want to visit the Mucha Museum or the National Museum.

-In case you want to visit the Mucha Museum, you will have the chance to gain insight into the life and masterpieces of the Czech art nouveau artist Alphonse Mucha (1860 – 1939) who represented the art nouveau style of the time in Europe in his own characteristic way.
+In case you want to visit the Mucha Museum, you will have the chance to gain insight into the life and masterpieces of the Czech art nouveau artist Alphonse Mucha (1860 – 1939), who represented the art nouveau style of the time in Europe in his characteristic way.

-Kafka’s gigantic 11-metre tall Rotating Head is situated outside the Quadrio shopping centre quite near the Franciscan Gardens.
+Kafka’s gigantic 11-metre tall Rotating Head is outside the Quadrio shopping centre near the Franciscan Gardens.
 It is an outdoor metallic sculpture of Franz Kafka, designed in individual layers by the controversial artist David Černý.
 The giant statue was erected in 2014 and consists of 42 rotating panels in polished stainless steel that periodically move independently of each other.
-With its weight of 45 tons, it has become a major tourist attraction in the city, honouring Prague’s renowned Bohemian novelist and short-story writer.
+Weighting 45 tons, it has become a significant tourist attraction in the city, honouring Prague’s renowned Bohemian novelist and short-story writer.

-After watching the impressive sculpture, you can continue down to the long rectangular Wenceslas Square that is flanked by international stores, and being the centre of business in Prague – named after Saint Wenceslas who is the patron saint of Bohemia.
-It is also often the setting for public events, demonstrations, as well as celebrations in Prague.
+After watching the impressive sculpture, you can continue down to the long rectangular Wenceslas Square, flanked by international stores.
+As the centre of business in Prague, named after Saint Wenceslas, the patron saint of Bohemia, it is also often the setting for public events, demonstrations, and celebrations in Prague.

-At the upper end of Wenceslas Square, you easily catch sight of the beautiful, neoclassical National Museum that has been declared a national cultural monument.
-The historical building contrasts with the more modern New National Museum adjacent to it and reachable by an underground corridor.
-In case you are interested in natural history, you may consider visiting the museums that have permanent exhibitions on animal species & life, minerals, Czech history, and prehistory from fossilised trilobites to fascinating ammonites and life-size creations of prehistoric animals.
+At the upper end of Wenceslas Square, you catch sight of the beautiful neoclassical National Museum, which has been declared a national cultural monument.
+The historical building contrasts with the more modern New National Museum adjacent to it and is reachable by an underground corridor.
+If you are interested in natural history, you may consider visiting the museums with permanent exhibitions on animal species & life, minerals, Czech history, and prehistory, from fossilised trilobites to fascinating ammonites and life-size creations of prehistoric animals.

-If you are gifted with a shopping gene, then the avenue-looking Wenceslas Square is the perfect place – and you can easily spend the rest of the day here!
+If you have a shopping gene, the avenue-looking Wenceslas Square is the perfect place – and you can easily spend the rest of the day here!
 You will find all kinds of stores along the busy pedestrian street.
-Today, it is impossible to tell that this site used to be a popular horse market in the Middle Ages!
+Today, it is impossible to tell that this site used to be a crowded horse market in the Middle Ages!

 Read next: Why Visit Brno Instead of Prague and Visit Bratislava from Vienna